liadensam/Module1-GroupProject/README.md

 * [Technologies](#technologies)

 ### Group:
-- Landsbyggðin <br/>
+Group name: Landsbyggðin <br/>
-Tryggvi Ólason, Úlfur Þór Böðvarsson, Þorbergur Haraldsson
+Group members: Tryggvi Ólason, Úlfur Þór Böðvarsson, Þorbergur Haraldsson

 ### General-info
 - This is a website we did for the group project in Module 1.